-- 4. Replacements for athletes who were selected in January 2022, but dropped out when the 2022 BC Winter Games were postponed until March, 2023, will be recruited as follows: - 4.1 In Zones where there was a spare list of eligible athletes for a specific gender and year of birth, the next athlete on that list will be offered a position. - 4.2 In Zones where there are no spares/subsitutes for a specific gender and year of birth, Cross Country BC will work with its member clubs in that zone to recruit replacements.
+- 4. Replacements for athletes who were selected in January 2022, but dropped out when the 2022 BC Winter Games were postponed until March, 2003, will be recruited as follows: - 4.1 In Zones where there was a spare list of eligible athletes for a specific gender and year of birth, the next athlete on that list will be offered a position. - 4.2 In Zones where there were no spares/substitutes for a specific gender and year of birth, Cross Country BC will work with its member clubs in that zone to recruit replacements.